nxp-appcodehub/dm-eiq-genai-flow-demonstrator/README.md

 - For any audio issues, see the [Troubleshooting](#troubleshooting) section

 **Customization:**
-The audio settings (volume, etc..) can be customized by editing the [audio_config.sh](shared_utils/audio_config.sh) script, which can automatically applies a custom configuration when the demo starts.
+The audio settings (volume, etc..) can be customized by editing the [audio_config.sh](shared_utils/audio_config.sh) script, which can automatically applies a custom configuration when the demonstrator starts.

 ⎺⎺⎺
 <a name="graphical-user-interface-gui"></a>